AltropInc/alt/doc/script/AltroNode.md

 class member_class { y: int = 2; }
 object member1: member_class { }
 y_val := member1.getvalue("y");    // y_val gets integer 2</pre>
-If the member of the goven does not exist, a value of `none` is returned.
+If the member of the given  does not exist, a value of `none` is returned.
 This function is a combination of `member` and `evaluate`.
 * **func load(name: string; file: string): node;** It creates a child in the given mame from an Altro script file.<br><pre>
 using sys;
 object test: Object
 {
 &nbsp;   loaded := load("mychild", "MyClass.alt");  // When succeeded, the load makes the 'loaded' to refer to an child object of MyClass
 }</pre>
 Note that this function can only succeed if `MyClass` has a [default constructor](Constructor.md).
-If `MyClass` has a constructor that requires input, an input expreesion mu be provided using the following function.
+If `MyClass` has a constructor that requires input, an input expression mu be provided using the following function.
 * **func load(name: string; file: string; input: tuple): node;** It creates a child in the given mame from an Altro script file with an input expression required by the constructor of the class specified in the file.
 For instance, if we class file `Person.alt` with the following contents:<br><pre>
 class Person
 {